-Catastrophic disasters, including little and no-notice incidents, can overwhelm local governments and threaten National security.
+Catastrophic disasters, man-made and natural disasters, can overwhelm local governments and threaten National security.
 They are life-altering incidents for those impacted, causing many fatalities and widespread destruction.
 Catastrophic disasters disrupt lives and impact communities economically and socially.
 Readiness is critical for MEMA and its partners to ensure that the response and recovery missions are successfully executed.